 \section{Data}

-We use the sample on multiple stellar populations in Galactic GCs obtained by Milone et al. (2017).
-Using uniform multiband HST photometry (Sarajedini et al. 2007; Piotto et al. 2015) in the central parts of a sample of 57 GCs.
-Milone et al. (2017) isolated Red Giant Branch (RGB) stars and measured the fractions of the G1 population to the total number of RGB stars ($N({\rm G1})/N({\rm tot})$).
+We used the sample of multiple stellar populations in Galactic GCs obtained by Milone et al. (2017).
+Using uniform multiband \textit{Hubble} Space Telescope (HST) photometry (Sarajedini et al. 2007; Piotto et al. 2015) in the central parts of a sample of 57 GCs, Milone et al. (2017) isolated red giant branch (RGB) stars and measured the fractions of the G1 population to the total number of RGB stars ($N({\rm G1})/N({\rm tot})$).
 These fractions were measured for a total of 54 GCs.
-For the slope of the present-day mass function, we use the compilation of Ebrahimi et al. (2020) which includes 32 GCs and for which the slope has been measured by fitting a power-law in the stellar mass range (0.2-0.8) M$_{\odot}$.
-The cluster NGC 6584 was excluded from our sample since the data on this GC is incomplete.
-The data for four additional GCs was taken from Sollima \& Baumgardt (2017), namely NGC 4833, NGC 6205, NGC 6397, and NGC 6656 and the measurement of $\alpha_{pd}$ for those clusters was also performed by fitting a single power law over the same stellar mass range of (0.2-0.8) M$_{\odot}$.
+For the slope of the present-day mass function, we used the compilation of Ebrahimi et al. (2020), which includes 32 GCs and for which the slope was measured by fitting a power law in the stellar mass range (0.2-0.8) M$_{\odot}$.
+The cluster NGC 6584 was excluded from our sample since the data for this GC are incomplete.
+The data for four additional GCs were taken from Sollima \& Baumgardt (2017), namely NGC 4833, NGC 6205, NGC 6397, and NGC 6656, and the measurement of $\alpha_{pd}$ for these clusters was also performed by fitting a single power law over the same stellar mass range of (0.2-0.8) M$_{\odot}$.